rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 ## Contributors

-Thanks to the following people who have contributed to this project:
+Thanks to the following people who have contributed to this project ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->